-We’re often told that getting an average of eight hours of sleep can lead to better decision-making and healthier habits, but new research from the University of Pennsylvania proves that without enough sleep, individuals who are already under psychological stress can potentially suffer from more significant cognitive impairment in memory and attention than others.
+We’re often told that getting an average of eight hours of sleep can lead to better decision-making and healthier habits, but research from the University of Pennsylvania proves that without enough sleep, individuals who are already under psychological stress can potentially suffer from more significant cognitive impairment in memory and attention than others.

-The recent study, conducted by a team of researchers at the Perelman School of Medicine at the University of Pennsylvania, used a group of subjects to look at the body’s key regulators of gene expression, microRNAs, in order to track responses to sleep deprivation and its problematic effect on cognitive performance.
+The study, conducted by a team of researchers at the Perelman School of Medicine at the University of Pennsylvania, used a group of subjects to look at the body’s key regulators of gene expression, microRNAs, in order to track responses to sleep deprivation and its problematic effect on cognitive performance.

 After the five-day cycle, the subjects were tested for attention levels, memory, and overall cognitive performance, in addition to having their blood tested to analyze MiRNAs from plasma.